How to get here

 - 55 (towards Finthen)

 - 64 (towards Hartenberg)

 - 650 (towards Sprendlingen)

-We would recommend using the tram lines 51, 53, and 59 (the latter service starts in spring 2017), all of which stop directly at the main entrance to the campus.
+We would recommend using the tram lines 51, 53, and 59, all of which stop directly at the main entrance to the campus.

 Line 78 leaves from the "Universität I" bus stop and crosses the campus with the following stops: